A guide to navigating the challenge and adventure of life with your dogs.

 As Suzanne Clothier wrote in her book Bones Would Rain from the Sky: Deepening our Relationships with Dogs (a book you really should read, by the way), there is no step-by-step formula for building a strong bond with your dog.
 It’s more of a trial-and-error, grand adventure type deal.
 These tips can help, though:

-Use positive, humane training.
 Modern training methods are based on setting the dog up for success and showing him exactly how to behave, rather than endlessly correcting bad behavior.
 As a result, training becomes fun, rather than a chore.
 Training new tricks is a great way to improve your relationship with your dog.

-Be consistent.
 Make sure everyone in your home is on the same page as far as household rules go.
 If some people let the dog on the couch but others don’t, Fido’s gonna start his new life very confused.

 For training, figure out ahead of time what voice/hand signals you’ll use and the exact behavior you want the dog to perform.
 Concentrate on delivering your cues clearly.
 Use the same cues every time.

-Be flexible.
 Be consistent and flexible?
 Sounds like a contradiction, but it’s not.
 This whole adventure is a learning experience.
 You’ll learn better ways of doing things and you’ll discard old ways.
 If something isn’t working, it’s okay to change the rules sometimes.

 Not every training technique works for every dog.
 There are, for example, about a dozen ways to teach a dog to lie down.
 If one method isn’t working, try another.

-Listen to what your dog is saying.
 Learn your dog’s body language.
 Figure out what his habits, interests and fears are.
 If Fido tells you he can’t do something, or he’s afraid of something, listen.
 Don’t force him into situations that make him uncomfortable.
 On that note:

-Stand up for your dog.
 On your grand adventure, you’ll encounter many people who want to interact with your dog.
 If Fido loves people, that’s fine.
 But if Fido is wary, it’s okay to (politely) tell people to back off.

 If you work with trainers, just remember that not all trainers are created equal.
 Some still use methods that are harsh and outdated.
 Don’t let anyone bully your dog, not even “professionals.”